Luskin Center for Innovation

 The mission of the Luskin Center for Innovation is to unite the intellectual capital of UCLA with forward-looking civic leaders to address the most pressing issues confronting our community, nation and world.
 The Center is organized around initiatives that seek to translate world-class research and expertise into real-world policy solutions.
 Faculty and staff from a variety of academic disciplines across campus pursue research centralized on environment, energy and sustainability in partnership with civic leaders who use the research to inform policy and organizational innovations.

 The Ralph and Goldy Lewis Center for Regional Policy Studies

-The Lewis Center for Regional Policy Studies was established in 1988 to promote the study, understanding and solution of regional policy issues, with special reference to Southern California, including problems of the environment, urban design, housing, community and neighborhood dynamics, transportation, and economic development.
-It is a focus of interdisciplinary activities, involving numerous faculty members and graduate students from many schools and departments at UCLA.
+The Lewis Center for Regional Policy Studies was established in 1988 to promote the study, understanding and solution of regional policy issues, with special reference to Southern California, including problems of the environment, urban design, housing, community and neighborhood dynamics, transportation and economic development.
+The center’s interdisciplinary activities involve faculty members and graduate students from many schools and departments at UCLA.
 It also fosters links with researchers at other California universities and research institutes on issues of relevance to regional policy.

 Institute of Transportation Studies

 UCLA’s Institute of Transportation Studies is one of the leading transportation policy research centers in the U.S. The ITS works closely with and is generously funded by two organizations: the UCLA Lewis Center for Regional Policy Studies and the University of California Transportation Center (UCTC).
 Each year dozens of ITS faculty, students and research staff collaborate on a wide array of transportation policy and planning studies, ranging from an analysis of the travel trends and transportation needs of immigrants and low-income workers, to the testing and evaluation of innovative fare programs to increase public transit use.